gphanikumar/MM2090/README.md

  * [python-6](notebooks/python-6.ipynb) Arrays from numpy, fitting polynomials and user defined functions to data
  * [python-7](notebooks/python-7.ipynb) Binning of large arrays, Parametric plots, Linear Algebra, Array representation in memory and its role on speed of computation
  * [python-8](notebooks/python-8.ipynb) Working on csv file from the cloud
+ * [python-9](notebooks/python-9.md) Saving the modified dataframe to a csv on google drive

 ## SageMath using Jupyter Notebook